HUD’s Title X Regulation for Lead Safety in Federally Assisted Housing

 On September 15, 1999, the U.S. Department of Housing and Urban Development (HUD) issued its final lead-based paint regulation for federally owned residential property and housing receiving federal assistance; these policies will implement the Section 1012-1013 requirements of the Residential Lead-Based Paint Hazard Reduction Act of 1992, or Title X (“Title Ten”) of the Housing and Community Development Act of 1992.

-This landmark regulation sets forth significant new requirements, effective September 15, 2000, concerning lead-based paint hazard notification, evaluation and reduction for federally owned residential property and housing receiving federal assistance.
-These new practices will affect more than two million housing units, including most pre-1978 units which receive funding from HUD’s Community Development Block Grant (CDBG) and HOME programs, rental assistance programs such as the Section 8 project-based and voucher programs, FHA (including insured mortgages), and all other federal housing programs.
+This landmark regulation sets forth significant new requirements, effective September 15, 2000, concerning lead-based paint hazard notification, evaluation, and reduction for federally owned residential property and housing receiving federal assistance.
+These new practices will affect more than two million housing units, including most pre-1978 units that receive funding from HUD’s Community Development Block Grant (CDBG) and HOME programs, rental assistance programs such as the Section 8 project-based and voucher programs, FHA (including insured mortgages), and all other federal housing programs.

-NCHH offers training, technical assistance, model documents, and other materials to assist city, state, and local agencies and disease-control centers responsible for performing housing rehab work, state governments that need to add the sampling technician discipline to their training and certification programs, and other affected parties in developing the capacity to implement the new regulation successfully.
+NCHH offers training and technical assistance, model documents, and other materials to assist city, state, and local agencies and disease-control centers responsible for performing housing rehab work, state governments that need to add the sampling technician discipline to their training and certification programs, and other affected parties in developing the capacity to implement the new regulation successfully.